Guy Nève

-Guy Nève de Mevergnies (24 April 1955 - 28 June 1992), commonly known as Guy Nève, was a Belgian racing driver.
+Guy Hervé Ghislain Marie Stanislas Nève de Mévergnies (24 April 1955 - 28 June 1992) was a Belgian racing driver.
 He was the younger brother of fellow racer Patrick Nève, who he had competed with and against.

 Racing career

 Guy Nève began racing as early as 1980 in national events, competing in endurance races within Europe.
 In 1985, he won the Belgian Group N class championship for cars with engines larger than 2.5 litres, driving a BMW 635 CSi.

 Guy raced touring cars almost exclusively - in 1987, he was given the opportunity to drive a Porsche powered Argo JM19 prototype for the 1000km of Spa.
 During practice, a wheel flew off of his car and struck two marshals, one of whom named Jacky Bouillon passed away later from the injuries.
 Nève, who previously didn't know that anyone had been hit, decided to withdraw from the race after hearing of the tragedy.

 By 1992, Nève had participated in several seasons of the Belgian Procar championship driving Porsche 911s.
 In his final season, he drove for the Porsche Club of Belgium with teammate Roland de Jamblinne, who had been teammates with Nève as early as 1989.